top of page

 Secondly, even if they have read the 'fine print', humans being what they are, and the lure of popularity on social media becoming all-consuming, many will still try to copy the image.

-Thirdly, it is a misconception that bird photographers with big lenses do not get as close to the bird as those without the same focal length.
+Thirdly, it is a misconception that bird photographers with big lenses don't get as close to the bird as those without the same focal length.
 In my experience, most bird photographers will try to get as close to the bird as possible regardless of the focal length they are using.

-I have not been birding very long.
+I haven't been birding very long.
 But I had a very bad local experience with birders overwhelming an area(for weeks if not longer) where Long-Eared Owls were hanging out.
 People who claimed to be birders came in droves with HUGE lenses and STILL encroached on the small thickets where they were spending the days in.
 Even stomping well into the blackberries to get closer.
 I had a much smaller camera and stayed way further back.
 When I mentioned respecting the wildlife it was not received well.
 I stopped birding there period because it was upsetting and all I could do to help was be one less person out there.

 See above re Blanket Ban on nesting images.